SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/nibi.rst

 Create a Workspace and Clone the Repositories
 =============================================

-``graham`` provides `several different types of file storage`_.
+``nibi`` provides `several different types of file storage`_.
-We use project space for our working environments because it is large, high performance, and backed up.
+We use home space (``$HOME``) for our repository clones and working environment because it is large enough, sufficiently high performance, and backed up.
-Scratch space is even larger,
-also high performance,
-but not backed up,
+We use project space for shared storage like forcing files because it is well suited to large files, and it is backed up.
-so we use that as the space to execute NEMO runs in.
+Scratch space tuned for high performance reading a writing of large files, so we use that as the space to execute NEMO runs in.
-Scratch space is purged monthly to delete files that have not been accessed in the preceding 60 days.
+Scratch space is transient storage that is not backed up.
 So,
-if you have run results that want to preserve longer than that (e.g. results that are used in a your thesis or a publication), you should move them to project space or to MOAD storage at UBC.
+if you have run results that want to preserve
+(e.g. results that are used in a your thesis or a publication), you should move them to project space or to MOAD storage at UBC.